ykyr/enhanced-snapshots/README.md

 # Quick start
 Or, stop making me read stuff and let me try it out!

-We have provided an easy way to get up and running with Enhanced Snapshots via a [Condensation](https://github.com/SungardAS/condensation) [template](https://github.com/SungardAS/particles-enhanced-snapshots).
+- Create a es-admin role using the cloud formation template [es-admin-role](https://github.com/SungardAS/enhanced-snapshots/blob/master/sungardas_es_admin_role_perm_restricted.template)
  To launch a CloudFormation stack based on the template, first decide which region you will deploy in.
 In that region you will need the following information:
 * An [EC2 keypair](https://us-east-1.console.aws.amazon.com/ec2/v2/home?#KeyPairs)
 * A [VPC id](https://console.aws.amazon.com/vpc/home?#vpcs:) (Not needed if you are using the Simple Stack option below.)
 * An IP prefix from which inbound http/https/ssh connections will be allowed.
 If you're not sure, use your current [public IP address](http://www.myipaddress.com/show-my-ip-address/) with "/32" tacked on the end (like "1.2.3.4/32").